 Getting a Hardship License in West Palm Beach

 If you have your license suspended, much more than your freedom may be threatened.
 You may no longer be able to drive to work which can threaten your livelihood.
 Additionally, you may be unable to travel to medical appointments or take your kids to school.
-Fortunately, some individuals with a first-time DUI conviction can apply for a hardship license.
+Fortunately, some individuals with a first-time DUI conviction can apply for a hardship license with the help of a lawyer in West Palm Beach.

 Securing a hardship license could allow you to preserve some form of agency while a sentence is carried out.
 If you have a six-month suspended license, you must wait 30 days to apply.
 However, if you are facing a yearlong suspension, you will have to wait 90 days in order to become eligible.